 IT'S ALL IN THE JIG.
 Of course, the pieces must fit perfectly for the joint to be effective, and that level of accuracy usually means some careful setup.
 But by building in a little adjustability to your jig, you won't waste a lot of time finetuning the fit.
 The key is how you make the jig and attach it to your miter gauge.

-If you take a look at the main drawing and the detail at right, you can see that I’ve added a pair of fences to the miter gauge.
+If you take a look at the main drawing, you can see that I've added a pair of fences to the miter gauge.